 When you have corrected the error, you can re-enable the relevant installed transaction definition to allow terminals to use it.
 You can also disable transaction identifiers when transactions are not to be accepted for application-dependent reasons, and can enable them again later.
-The CICS Resource Definition Guide tells you more about the master terminal operator functions.
+CEMT - master terminal contains more information about the master terminal operator functions.